- About DCC

 If you have been informed of a financial aid award, the College may defer the cost of your tuition and fees in the amount of your financial aid.
 This means that you will only need to pay the college the amount you will owe after financial aid is applied to your account.
 (Please note that if you are selected for verification and your financial aid award changes after the verification process is complete, you may owe additional funds to the college.)

-If you have been awarded more aid than you need for tuition, fees, and other College charges, the College will issue a book voucher for you at the Office of Student Accounts.
+If you have been awarded more aid than you need for tuition, fees, and other College charges, the College will issue a book voucher for you at Student Financial Services.
 You may use this to purchase your textbooks and supplies.
 You can only receive a book voucher for the Fall & Spring semesters during the first week before class through the end of the DCC Add/Drop period.

 After tuition, fees, bookstore costs and other authorized charges are covered, any remaining financial aid will be disbursed to you as a payout.
 Payouts begin for Fall 2017 on October 20, 2017 and for Spring 2018 on March 16, 2018.